 Mrs Ranevsky also called Lyubov is the protagonist of “The Cherry Orchard”.
 The whole story of the play revolves around her.
 She is an aristocratic lady, who has many ambitions in her life.
 She is the representative of the whole aristocratic class of Russia.
 Through this major character, Anton Chekhov has presented the downfall of feudalism.
 Hence, her actions are considerable.

-She has been warned upon her arrival that her property is going to be auctioned but she seems a foolish lady, who does not help her family; she does not save her estate.
+She has been warned upon her arrival that her property is going to be auctioned but she seems a foolish lady, who does not help her family.
+She does not save her estate.
 In fact, she does not struggle to save it.
-Her weakness is her pride on her so-called class.
-Lopakhin tells her to cut down the cherry trees so that she will be able to save money, which will help her to save her property but she foolishly rejects his idea while saying that cherry orchard is the most important thing in whole Russia.
-She considers cherry orchard as a symbol of aristocracy.
+Her weakness is her pride in the so-called class.
+Lopakhin tells her to cut down the cherry trees so that she will be able to save money, which will help her to save her property but she foolishly rejects his idea while saying that the cherry orchard is the most important thing in the whole of Russia.
+She considers the cherry orchard a symbol of aristocracy.
 She could have saved her property if she would have accepted Lopakhin’s idea of cutting down the trees.
-She feels pride on her class, due to which her property is auctioned.
+She feels pride in her class, due to which her property is auctioned.

 “The Cherry Orchard” portrays the social climate in Russia at the beginning of the 20th century, when the aristocrats and landowning gentry were losing their wealth and revealed themselves to be incapable of coping with their change in status.
 Lyubov’s character also reveals the same.
 She resists change.
 She does not like it.
 She is a symbol of resistance to change.
 Through this character, the writer has shown that one must accept change as it is the law of nature.
-She should know that Russia has been changed, therefore, she should also go with the flow.
-Russia has been revolutionized yet people like Lyubov have not accepted it.
+She should know that Russia has changed, therefore, she should also go with the flow.
+Russia has been revolutionised yet people like Lyubov have not accepted it.